 THEY WERE PERFECT.

-These Lemon Crinkle Cookies don’t require any fancy ingredients.
+This Lemon Crinkle Cookie recipe only requires simple ingredients.
 If you have some lemons sitting about, you’re already halfway there.
-Here’s what you will need to make these cookies:
+Here are the key ingredients you’ll need to make a batch of cookies:

 - Plain flour: Or all-purpose flour.